telecter/cmd-launcher/README.md

 - Game version
 - Mod loader and version (if not vanilla)
 - Window resolution
-- Java executable path (if empty, Mojang Java will be downloaded)
+- Java executable path (if empty, a Mojang-provided Java runtime will be downloaded)
 - Custom JAR path to use instead of downloading the normal client JAR
 - Extra Java args
 - Minimum and maximum memory